 Hannah regularly helps charities obtain or change their charitable status, understand their obligations when fundraising and enter into arrangements that allow them to collaborate with others to achieve their goals (such as auspicing, funding, fundraising and service agreements).
 From time to time, she also helps boards resolve disagreements or disputes and assists charities to respond to ACNC investigations.

-Hannah is responsible for the firm's Pro Bono and Community Programs nationally, which includes establishing the strategy and direction of these programs, overseeing the various projects implemented in each office, managing a number of the firm's largest pro bono relationships and referral partnerships and ensuring the firm meets its social objectives.
+Hannah is responsible for the firm's Pro Bono practice nationally, which includes establishing the strategy and direction of the program, overseeing the various projects implemented in each office, managing a number of the firm's largest pro bono relationships and referral partnerships and ensuring the firm meets its social objectives.

 Hannah works with a range of organisations, including schools, churches, political parties and charities operating across a range of sectors and for a variety of different purposes, including health, employment, education, social and public welfare, overseas aid and defence.
 Hannah also advises government bodies, including local councils and a broad range of corporates seeking to undertake not-for-profit businesses or activities with a social purpose.